fpsvogel/aoc/README.md

 - `aoc git` commits new and modified solutions to Git.
 This is handy if (unlike the basic "solve and then run `aoc bootstrap`" flow) you like to make multiple commits per solution, e.g. one after your own solution and then another after improving it based on other people's solutions.
 - `aoc progress` shows progress (total and by year) based on the number of your solutions committed in Git.
 - `aoc config` opens the config YAML file.
+- `aoc help` shows a summary of each command.

 ## Other AoC Ruby CLI tools